 For all zones:

-- A bus fare is £1.50 for one journey or two consecutive bus journeys within an hour with an Oyster/contactless card.
+- A bus fare is £1.50 for as many bus journeys as you want within an hour if you use an Oyster/contactless card.
 (You can’t pay on a bus).

 - If you use an Oyster/contactless card to pay for bus travel for the whole day, the maximum amount deducted from your card is £4.50